Nuno-Jesus/Make-A-Make/README.md

 - A `target` is the name of a rule.
 Usually, also the name of a file, but not always.

-- A rule can have dependencies, some stuff to be fulfilled before execution, named `pre-requisits`.
-A pre-requisit **can be either a file or another rule**.
-In the last case, the dependency rule is executed first.
-If the pre-requisit doesn't match neither a file or a target's name, the Makefile halts and prints an error.
+- A rule can rely on dependencies that must be fulfilled before execution.
+These are called `pre-requisits`.
+Details of pre-requisits parsing and their will be detailed in 4.1 section.

 - Finally, after all pre-requisits are fulfilled, the rule can execute its `recipe`, a collection of `commands`.
 A rule can also have an empty recipe.